ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

 ### Save station location data for `get_ag_bulletin()`

-First, rename columns and drop a few that aren't necessary for the ag bulletin information.
+First, rename columns and drop a few that aren’t necessary for the ag bulletin information.
 Then pad the `site` field with 0 to match the data in the XML file that holds the bulletin information.

 Lastly, create the database for use in the package.